slatere/HeliosXConsultation/README.md

 Currently, the Question class has a consultationId linking to the consultation to the question is for.
 This would be better if there was a separate table that combined the consultationId and the questionId.
 This would allow for a single question to be associated with multiple consultations.
+#### Improve compliance with SOLID principles
+Anywhere that I'm currently using an if on the QuestionTypeEnum could be improved by being refactored with the Factory pattern.
+This would help comply witht he Open-Closed principle and Single responsibility principle.
 ### Enrich the objects returned from the API
 The objects returned from the API could be more enriched.
 An example of this is getting the ConsultationAnswers.
 Currently it only returns the questionId.
 It would be much better if it could return information on the question.